DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 # Implementation Status

-*This note is to be removed before publishing as an RFC.*
+*Note: This section is to be removed before publishing as an RFC.*

 Multiple implementations of the protocol described in this document have been developed and verified for interoperability.
 A comprehensive list of known implementations can be found at [](https://dnscrypt.info/implementations).

 # Security Considerations

-DNSCrypt does not protect against attacks on DNS infrastructure.
+## Protocol Security

+The DNSCrypt protocol provides several security benefits:

+1. **Confidentiality**: DNS queries and responses are encrypted using XChaCha20-Poly1305, preventing eavesdropping of DNS traffic.
+2. **Integrity**: Message authentication using Poly1305 ensures that responses cannot be tampered with in transit.
+3. **Authentication**: The use of X25519 for key exchange and Ed25519 for certificate signatures provides strong authentication of resolvers.
+4. **Forward Secrecy**: Short-term key pairs are used for each session, providing forward secrecy.

+## Implementation Security

+Implementations should consider the following security aspects:

+1. **Key Management**:
+   - Resolvers MUST rotate their short-term key pairs at least every 24 hours
+   - Previous secret keys MUST be securely erased after rotation
+   - Provider secret keys used for certificate signing SHOULD be stored in hardware security modules (HSMs)

+2. **Nonce Management**:
+   - Nonces MUST NOT be reused for a given shared secret
+   - Clients SHOULD include timestamps in their nonces to prevent replay attacks
+   - Resolvers SHOULD verify that nonces are within a reasonable time window

+3. **Padding**:
+   - Implementations MUST use the specified padding scheme to prevent traffic analysis
+   - The minimum query length SHOULD be adjusted based on network conditions

+4. **Certificate Validation**:
+   - Clients MUST verify certificate signatures using the provider's public key
+   - Certificates MUST be checked for validity periods
+   - Clients MUST prefer certificates with higher serial numbers

+## Attack Mitigation

+DNSCrypt provides protection against several types of attacks:

+1. **DNS Spoofing**: The use of authenticated encryption prevents spoofed responses
+2. **Amplification Attacks**: The padding requirements and minimum query length help prevent amplification attacks
+3. **Fragmentation Attacks**: The protocol handles fragmentation in a way that prevents certain types of attacks
+4. **Replay Attacks**: The use of nonces and timestamps helps prevent replay attacks

+## Privacy Considerations

+While DNSCrypt encrypts DNS traffic, there are some privacy considerations:

+1. **Resolver Knowledge**: Resolvers can still see the client's IP address unless Anonymized DNSCrypt is used
+2. **Query Patterns**: Even with encryption, the size and timing of queries may reveal information
+3. **Certificate Requests**: Initial certificate requests are unencrypted and may reveal client capabilities

+## Operational Security

+Operators should consider:

+1. **Key Distribution**: Provider public keys should be distributed securely to clients
+2. **Certificate Management**: Certificates should be signed on dedicated hardware, not on resolvers
+3. **Access Control**: Resolvers may implement access control based on client public keys
+4. **Monitoring**: Operators should monitor for unusual patterns that may indicate attacks

 # Operational Considerations